Powers Ferry Corridor Alliance

 Picture

-There's a lot to digest on this topic, which involves proposed amendments to Chapter 134 of the Cobb zoning code, particularly those pertaining to single-family homes.
+There was a lot to digest on this issue, which involved proposed amendments to Chapter 134 of the Cobb zoning code, particularly those pertaining to single-family homes.
 We suggest you see our code amendment page on this subject, where you'll find much more information.

 Picture